yangdanny97/chocopy-python-compiler/README.md

 Note that in the above example commands & the `demo_jvm.sh` script all expect the Krakatau directory and this repository's directory to share the same parent - commands will differ if you cloned Krakatau to a different location.

-### JVM Backend - Known Incompatibilities:
+### JVM Backend - Known Issues/Incompatibilities:
-- Since bytecode for each class is stored in a separate file, on operating systems with case-insensitive file names (like MacOS) you cannot have 2 classes whose names only differ by case.
+- Since bytecode for each class is stored in a separate file, on operating systems with case-insensitive file names you cannot have 2 classes whose names only differ by case.
 - The special parameter `self` in methods and constructors may not be referenced by a `nonlocal` declaration.
 The Java equivalent, `this`, is final and cannot be assigned to.
-- Some large programs may cause the JVM to run out of stack space, since each frame currently has a maximum stack size of 500.
+- Some large programs may cause the JVM to run out of stack space, since each frame currently has a hardcoded maximum stack size of 500.
+- Integers are compiled to regular ints instead of longs, so this backend will not work on 32-bit JVMs.

+## CIL Backend Notes:

+The CIL backend for this compiler outputs CIL bytecode in plaintext formatted for the Mono ilsam assembler:
+1. Use this compiler to generate plaintext bytecode
+    - Format:  `python3 main.py --mode cil <input file> <output dir>`
+    - Example: `python3 main.py --mode cil tests/runtime/binary_tree.py .`
+2. Run the ilasm assembler to generate `.exe` files - note that this must be done for EACH .cil file generated by the compiler
+    - Format:  `ilasm <.cil file>`
+    - Example: `ls *.cil | xargs -L1 ilasm`
+3. Run the `.exe` files
+    - Example: `mono <.exe file>`
+    - Example: `mono binary_tree.exe`

+The `demo_cil.sh` script is a useful utility to compile and run files with the CIL backend with a single command (provide the path to the input source file as an argument).
+- To run the same example as above, run `./demo_cil.sh tests/runtime/binary_tree.py`

+## FAQ
+- What is this for?
+  - The primary goal of the project is for me to practice compiler implementation.
+The secondary goal is to provide a reference to anyone else who is interested in the topics I explore through working on this project - I go into more detail about each part of the compiler on my blog.
+- Why Chocopy?
+  - It has a detailed spec and is a relatively small language while being non-trivial enough to offer interesting compiler implementation problems.
+- Why not design your own language?
+  - This project is focused on compiler implementation.
+I want to keep the project very focused and make each addition manageable so that I can make progress in my very limited spare time.
+- Why implement this in Python?
+  - Since Chocopy is a subset of Python, implementing the compiler in Python means I do not have to write my own lexer and parser.
+This was explicitly something I wanted to experiment with while writing the frontend, and it worked wonderfully.
+The secondary reason is that writing it in Python means I can prototype new ideas faster.
+The lack of type safety in the compiler codebase is mitigated by an extensive test suite.